elabftw/elabdoc/doc/user-guide.rst

     :align: center
     :alt: view mode export dropdown

-The Export menu allows you to save the entry in different formats.
+The Export menu allows you to save the entry in different file formats.

 The ELN format is a new file format based on RO-Crate specification.
 It contains a special file (in JSON-LD) describing the contents of the dataset (one or several Experiments).
 It is designed and promoted by The ELN Consortium, an association of several ELN vendors that agreed on an interchange format for export/import of datasets.
 Learn more about it here: `TheELNConsortium on GitHub <https://github.com/TheELNConsortium/>`_.

 7. Pin entry
 ^^^^^^^^^^^^
 Clicking this icon will make this entry appear on top of the list on the main page (pin entry).
+Use this to easily access frequently used entries.

 8. Lock/unlock entry
 ^^^^^^^^^^^^^^^^^^^^